komodt01/KarlOmodt/README.md

 I’m a Cloud Security Architect (transitioning from IT Business Analyst) with 10+ years of experience aligning technology with business needs.
 I’m a Certified Information Systems Security Professional (CISSP) and have successfully architected FedRAMP-compliant solutions for multi-cloud environments.
 My focus is on secure design, infrastructure-as-code, and cloud identity strategies across AWS, Azure, and GCP

+**Open to new opportunities** — especially in cloud security architecture, architecture, and compliance.

 ---

 ## 🔐 What I Do